Looking for support for your finance function? Book a time with an expert.

 Your suppliers' working capital shouldn't come at the expense of yours.
 Explore:

-• Vendor-managed inventory programs that shift carrying costs
+• Vendor-managed inventory schemes that transfer inventory costs

-• Consignment arrangements for specialized or high-value items
+• Consignment agreements for special or high-value goods

-• Extended payment terms for strategic suppliers (without abusing the relationship)
+• Extended payment terms for strategic suppliers without stressing the relationship

 Understanding your Cost of Goods Sold (COGS) is essential for these negotiations, as it provides clarity on which supplier relationships have the biggest impact on your working capital.